qchenevier/huma/content/france-elections-ML-part1.md

 This dataset has:
 - 84 columns to define population groups, out of 87 columns in total
 - 9.1 million rows, ~2600 rows per district.
-This is 1/10000 of the theoretical limit, which is 2 million rows per district (6 * 3 * 2 * 2 * 25 * 12 * 8 * 17 * 7) if all the possible groups were present in all the districts.
+This is 1/10000 of the theoretical limit, which is 2 million rows per district (6 x 3 x 2 x 2 x 25 x 12 x 8 x 17 x 7) if all the possible groups were present in all the districts.

 ## The predictions & the errors - what are we predicting?